-Before I had even made plans to visit Switzerland during my time spent in Europe, I knew that if I was ever fortunate enough to travel there, there was one place in particular I had to see in person no matter what it took.
-After a friend texted me a photo of a stunningly blue, glacier-fed lake called Wildsee, located over 2.5 km high in the Swiss Alps, I instantly put it on my bucket list.
+Before I had even made plans to visit Switzerland, I knew that if I was ever fortunate enough to travel there, there was one place in particular I had to see in person, no matter what it took.
+After a friend sent me a photo of a stunningly blue, glacier-fed lake called Wildsee, located some 2,493m (8,179ft) high in the Swiss Alps, I instantly put it on my bucket list.

-However, the quest to see and visit this spot was one of the most challenging feats that I have ever accomplished, and it was worth it in every way.
+The quest to see and visit this spot is a challenge, but it is worth it in every way.

-After realizing I would have a few days in Switzerland, I did my research and figured out where Wildsee was located, which is in the small town of Pizol, tucked at the base of the Swiss Alps.
-The hike begins high up in the mountains - you have to take a chair lift to reach the trailhead.
+Wildsee is located near the small town of Pizol, tucked at the base of the Swiss Alps.
+The hike begins high up in the mountains – you have to take a chair lift to reach the trailhead.

-The hike itself - 5 Seen Wanderung, or the Five Lake Hike - is an 18 km loop which takes you past five stunning lakes high in the mountains.
-Over the course of the hike, you experience a climb of 750 m and a descent of 1100 m.
-The lakes have names pertaining to their nature, and Wildsee is appropriately named after being called the “wild lake”.
+The hike itself is known as the 5 Seen Wanderung, or the Five Lake Hike.
+It is an 18 km loop which takes you past five stunning lakes high in the mountains.
+Over the course of the hike, you experience a climb of 650m (2,100ft) and a descent of 1,100m (3,609ft).
+The lakes are all descriptively named.
+Wildsee appropriately translates as the “wild lake”.

 Slowly, I made it up the first mountain, which turned out to be the hardest of the hike.
-Those who know me know that I hike fast, and it takes a lot for me to have to slow it down.
 Once I saw the sprawling mountains around me, and Baschalvasee, the first of the five lakes below me, I was floored.
-I couldn’t believe what my eyes were seeing - it was just as epic as I had imagined it would be.
+I couldn’t believe what my eyes were seeing – it was just as epic as I had imagined it would be.

-I came down Baschalvasee, and kept moving forward.
+I came down past Baschalvasee, and kept on.
 I somehow found the energy to make it up the incredibly steep hills, using the lakes as landmarks for how close I was to seeing Wildsee, the very last, and the most impressive, lake on the hike.
 The stunning landscapes all around me helped to provide a much needed distraction from the aches and pains.

-The weather on the hike was extremely volatile - it was sunny as I began hiking, but later clouds moved in, causing some light precipitation to occur.
-It is incredibly important to be prepared in situations like these, as you never know how serious of a storm could move in and leave you stranded.
-Fortunately, or unfortunately, I happened to have two weeks’ worth of clothes and provisions with me.
-The weather did not prove to be a serious threat, however, but was just another factor at play on this amazing hike.
+The weather on the hike can be extremely volatile – when I walked the route, it was sunny as I began hiking, but later clouds moved in, and it started to rain.
+It is incredibly important to be prepared in situations like these, as a serious storm could move in and leave you stranded.
+Pack spare layers, including waterproofs, as well as plenty of food and water, as well as a first aid kit and head torch.

 Eventually, I grew so tired and exhausted that the only thing keeping me going was the mental image of what Wildsee would look like when I finally saw it.
 As I passed Schottensee, I knew what was ahead.
 I looked up at the steep climb, the last one on the hike, knowing that I was so close.
 I knew that what I had come so far from home to see was finally in reach.
 As I willed myself up the last peak, I was not prepared for what I saw before me.